gattock/jelly-book.github.io/README.md

 ## 1D case:
 Let´s consider the "mass inside dl": if dl tends to zero, we can write $$ \de m= \rho \de x $$ .
-For simplicity we suppose that the source function is zero everywhere: $f(x)=0$
+For simplicity we suppose that the source function is zero everywhere: $f(x)=0$ The resulting variation of density is given by the difference of speed between the left boundary (a point) and the right boundary.
+If $$ \de x \to 0$$ this difference will be a derivative:

+$$

 ## The divergence